Richard Alfred O'Connor: State politics

 He was re-elected as a Liberal Union candidate at the 1918 election, at which the Liberal and National parties had a non-aggression pact as O'Connor had sought.
 He had been involved in negotiations to do the same with the Farmers and Settlers' Association, but the FSA unsuccessfully ran candidates against him In April 1920, he was again touted as a likely candidate for promotion to Commissioner of Crown Lands when Peake's death necessitated a ministerial reshuffle, but this did not occur; O'Connor later said that he was offered the role but had to decline due to his business interests.
 In December 1920, he announced that he would not contest the 1921 election as a Liberal and had not decided whether he would stand at all, advocating that the non-Labor parties put their differences aside and form a united front; he reaffirmed that he continued to support government policy.
 In January 1921 it was reported that he would contest for the new "Progressive Country Party" – a short-lived union of the National Party with several former Liberals, but he subsequently denied this and instead recontested for the Liberal Union after all.
 He was defeated by FSA candidate Frederick McMillan by two votes at the election.
-He appealed against the result in the Court of Disputed Returns, alleging irregularities in the conduct of the election, but withdrew the petition three months later before it had been heard.
+He appealed the result in the Court of Disputed Returns, alleging irregularities in the conduct of the election, but withdrew the petition three months later before it had been heard.